Fall Foliage on the Blue Ridge Parkway

 Tips On Viewing The Annual Fall Foliage Show Along The Parkway

 • Colors start to change after the first frost in the highest elevations first.
-The highest elevations along the Blue Ridge Parkway in North Carolina are Grandfather Mountains, Craggy Gardens and Graveyard Fields.
+The highest elevations along the Blue Ridge Parkway in North Carolina are Grandfather Mountain, Craggy Gardens and Graveyard Fields.

 • With so many different elevations along Skyline Drive and the Blue Ridge Parkway almost anywhere you go during the middle to late October you will see peak colors somewhere.